wongjas/delivery-confirmation-app/README.md

 ## 3. Starting your app's server {#server}

 1. Within a terminal of your choice, export the two tokens from the previous step using the commands below.
-Make sure not to mix these two up, `SLACK_APP_TOKEN` will start with `xapp-` and `SLACK_BOT_TOKEN` will start with `xoxp-`.
+Make sure not to mix these two up, `SLACK_APP_TOKEN` will start with `xapp-` and `SLACK_BOT_TOKEN` will start with `xoxb-`.

 ```bash
 export SLACK_APP_TOKEN=<YOUR-APP-TOKEN-HERE>